 Massage can not only relieve pain and help you feel better physically, but can also help with ones mental health, general well-being and decrease stress.
 Chelsea believes in taking the opportunity to look after and treat yourself, especially with massage!

-Along with running after a 2 year old and keeping up with a 6 year old , Chelsea leads an active lifestyle as she plays ball hockey year round, runs a slo-pitch team in the spring and summer and also plays beach volleyball in the summer.
+Along with running after 2 young kids , Chelsea leads an active lifestyle as she plays ball hockey year round, runs a slo-pitch team in the spring and summer and also plays beach volleyball in the summer.
 You can usually find her in the gym, playing with her kids outside or looking for the next crazy competition to partake in!

 Kelsey Byers, RMT

-Kelsey graduated from the Macewan University massage program in 2015.
+Kelsey graduated from the MacEwan University massage program in 2015.
 Throughout her practice she has had experience with various types of massage including relaxation, therapeutic, deep tissue, prenatal, and hot stone.
 She enjoys staying active and promoting her own wellbeing, and channels this into her practice to help others feel their best.
-She is currently expanding her studies in the Therapeutic Assistant program at Macewan.
-She hopes that attaining more knowledge in the fields of occupational and physical therapy will help to improve her abilities as a health care practitioner.
+Kelsey recently completed the Therapeutic Assistant program at MacEwan, and throughout her studies explored the fields of occupational and physical therapy.
+In addition to her work at the clinic, she works part time delivering rehabilitation programs at a long term care facility.
+Kelseys schooling has reignited her passion for therapeutic exercise and the role it plays in injury prevention and rehabilitation.
+She hopes to soon become certified as a fitness instructor to further improve her abilities as a health care practitioner.